raceup/peeper/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: Request for Help
-about: Guidance on using <MY AWESOME LIBRARY>
+about: Guidance on using Peeper

 ---